Greater sage-grouse: Juveniles

 In their first week of life, greater sage-grouse chicks consume primarily insects, especially ants and beetles.
 Their diet then switches to forbs, with sagebrush gradually assuming primary importance.
-In a Utah study, forbs composed 54 to 60% of the summer diet of juveniles, while the diet of adult birds was 39 to 47% forbs.
+In a Utah study, forbs composed 54–60% of the summer diet of juveniles, while the diet of adult birds was 39–47% forbs.

 A Wyoming study evaluated effects of eliminating insects from the diet of newly hatched greater sage-grouse chicks.
 All chicks hatched in captivity and not provided insects died between the ages of 4 and 10 days, whereas all chicks fed insects survived the first 10 days.
 Captive chicks required insects for survival until they were at least three weeks old.
 Chicks more than three weeks old survived without insects, but their growth rates were lowered significantly, indicating insects were still required for normal growth after three weeks of age.
 As quantity of insects in the diet increased, survival and growth rates also increased up to 45 days, the length of the experiment.

 In a study conducted in Idaho, Klebenow and Gray measured food items for juvenile greater sage-grouse for each age class, classes being defined by weeks since birth.
 In the first week, insects were very important – 52% of the total diet.
 Beetles, primarily family Scarabaeidae, were the main food item.
 Beetles were taken by all other age classes of chicks, but in smaller amounts.
 All ages fed upon ants, and while the volume was generally low, ants were found in most of the crops.
 After week 3, insect volume dropped and stayed at a lower level throughout all the age classes, fluctuating but always under 25%.

 With plants like common dandelion and goatsbeard, all aboveground parts of the plant were sometimes eaten.
 The stems, however, were not of main importance.
 The reproductive parts, mainly buds, flowers, and capsules, were the only parts taken from some of the other species.
 Conversely, leaves were the only parts of sagebrush found in the crops.
 Leaves and flowers of the species listed above and other dicots contained higher amounts of crude protein, calcium, and phosphorus than sagebrush and may be important in greater sage-grouse diets for these reasons.